 From that point on, the days of the bracing warmth and the sun diminished in durability, and we were soon to be exposed, to the harsh reality of the North Atlantic Ocean.

-It was when we were south of Iceland that we had felt a sudden, low atmospheric pressure, and the air was flowing in a counterclockwise direction.
-From the distance a harrowing sign of the cold loomed, as a token of an unreceptive welcome.
+When we were south of Iceland we had felt a sudden, low atmospheric pressure, and the air was flowing in a counterclockwise direction.
+From the distance a distressing sign of the cold loomed, as a token of an unreceptive welcome.

-It was the image of towering icebergs breaking off floating glaciers in the ocean that were then heading southward.
+It was the image of towering icebergs breaking off floating glaciers in the ocean that were then heading southwards.

 We were forced to reduce our velocity forthwith, so that we could avoid a direct collision, with any iceberg of great mass.

 It was indeed a precursor to what we could expect, as we continued forward.
-The tumultuous ocean currents and the density of the waters had been influenced, by the sea floor of which lain beneath us.
+The tumultuous ocean currents and the density of the water had been influenced, by the sea floor of which had lain beneath us.

 This was evident to the eye, and the fairly steady currents from east to west that we rode upon were gradually becoming more unsteady.